Natalya Novoseletskaya on the day of the verdict, September 30, 2025

 Vasilina Penskaya and Irina Ushakova were among those who came to support Natalya on the day of the verdict.
 September 30, 2025

-Those around her did not turn away from Natalya and supported her in every possible way throughout the year and a half of the criminal prosecution.
-For example, a neighbor who was a testifying witness during the search gave her their phone instead of the confiscated one so that Natalia could stay in touch with her loved ones.
-Friends also showed concern.
-"On the day when the first hearing was held, I had a whole table of chocolate of all kinds - they brought me as a gift," she recalls.
+Those around her did not turn her backs on Natalya and supported her in every possible way throughout the 1.5 years of the criminal prosecution.
+For example, a neighbor who was a testifying witness during the search gave her phone to Natalya after her one was confiscated; this way Natalya could stay in touch with her loved ones.
+Friends also showed they cared.
+"On the day when the first hearing was held, I had a table filled with all kinds of chocolate — they brought me as a gift," she recalls.
 "That's how my 'sweet life' began."

-The Vyselkovskiy District Court is hearing the cases of 14 other Jehovah's Witnesses, 11 of them are awaiting sentencing.
+The Vyselkovskiy District Court is hearing the cases of 14 other Jehovah's Witnesses, 11 of them are awaiting the verdict.
 Natalya and her fellow believers try to attend every court hearing to support each other.
-The woman emphasized: "In my opinion, these trials not only united us, but even brought us together — just like a family."
+The woman emphasized: "In my opinion, these trials did more than just bring us closer — we became a family."

 Case History

 Natalya Novoseletskaya is another victim of religious persecution in the village of Vyselki, Krasnodar Territory.
-In March 2024, the Investigative Committee opened a criminal case against her on extremism for participating in peaceful meetings for worship of Jehovah’s Witnesses.
-Natalya was under a recognizance agreement, and her bank account was blocked.
+In March 2024, the Investigative Committee initiated a criminal case for extremism against her for participating in peaceful meetings for worship of Jehovah’s Witnesses.
+Natalya was placed under a recognizance agreement, and her bank account was blocked.
 In October 2024, the case went to court.
-In Natalya’s case, as in the cases of her fellow believers from Vyselki, the testimony of a secret witness “Shepherd” appears.
-In September 2025, the court sentenced her to two years suspended.
+In Natalya’s case, as in the cases of her fellow believers from Vyselki, the testimony of a secret witness “Pastyr [Shepherd]” appears.
+In September 2025, the court found Natalya guilty and gave her a 2-year suspended sentence.

 Timeline